 Seth Godin is the author of several books about “marketing, the spread of ideas and managing both customers and employees with respect”.
 They are bestsellers.
 His blog is one of my favourites and I highly recommend it.

-In this blog post from 1 July 2010, Seth proposes a radical new approach to giving a presentation with slides.
+In this blog post from 1 July 2010, Seth proposes a radical idea for slide presentation.
 Go big!
 Really big!
 200 slides big!

 But why?
 Aren’t we constantly being told that we should limit the number of slides that we use?
 Therein lies the problem.
 When it comes to slide presentations, many people start by asking a very bad question: “How many slides should I use?”
 It’s a bad question because there is no formulaic answer.
-Maybe you need 50; maybe you need 5; maybe you need none at all.
+Maybe you need 50 or 5 or none at all.

 The important thing, as Seth points out and as I have repeated often in this blog, is that you should not cram too much information into any single slide.
 What is the point of limiting your presentation to 12 slides if each one is crammed with 70 words of text?
 Your audience will still be numbed into submission.